mjtamlyn/ayb-notes/8-mysql@twitter.md

 ### Challenges

 Temporal sharding worked for a while, but not for long.
+The new shards got far too hot.